-Soo Yoon Chon first studied piano in his native South Korea particularly with Hyoung-Joon Chang.
-He continued his studies on full scholarship at the Glenn Gould School of The Royal Conservatory of Music in Toronto with John O’Conor and occasionally with James Anagnoson.
-He is completing the Artist Diploma at the Glenn Gould School with John O’Conor.
+Chon first studied piano in his native South Korea with Hyoung-Joon Chang.
+He completed his Bachelor of Music degree on full scholarship at the Glenn Gould School of the Royal Conservatory of Music in Toronto, studying with John O’Conor, and occasionally with James Anagnoson and Leon Fleisher.
+He also completed the Artist Diploma at the Glenn Gould School with John O’Conor.
 During this period, Chon became a recipient of the prestigious Ihnatowycz Prize.
 He is now continuing his master’s degree at The Juilliard School (New York) with Robert McDonald.

 Chon has played with many orchestras including those of Cleveland, Hong Kong, Valencia, and the National Symphony Orchestra in Dublin.